 - Read the South Metropolitan TAFE VET Academic Appeals Policy.
 (145 KB) (PDF document - opens in a new tab)

-- Meet with the course coordinator and/or your lecturer for an informal review to discuss your concerns.
+- Meet with the Head of Programs and/or your lecturer for an informal review to discuss your concerns.

 If you are dissatisfied with the outcome of the informal review, then you may lodge a formal VET academic appeal.

 As part of the formal VET academic appeal process you will need to: